 Another consideration is an extended maintenance plan.
 Suppose your system is out of warranty, an HVAC unit, or over ten years old.
 In that case, you may want to purchase a plan that includes priority service, any home AC diagnostic costs, discounted services and cleanings, refrigerant recharges, winter checks (off-season discount), inspections, and tune-ups.
 An extended service contract costs $175 to $450 annually.
 The cost depends on the type and length of the contract.
 If you are concerned that your system may require extensive repairs, a maintenance plan is a wise choice.

-On average, you can expect to pay between $100 and $150 to have an AC unit inspected.
-It is recommended to have your AC unit inspected at least once a year, even if you aren’t having problems.
+Expect to pay between $100 and $200 to inspect an AC unit, which is significantly less than the $250 to $400 average cost of a full HVAC inspection.
+It is recommended to inspect your AC unit at least yearly, even if you are not having problems.
+It is best to inspect the system in the spring before the AC starts being used regularly.
 This helps keep the unit functioning as efficiently as possible.
 If you have a regular maintenance agreement, the inspection cost will usually be covered in the plan.

 Besides regular inspections, you may need to have your system inspected if you feel that the output is less or notice your energy bills are higher than expected.
 It is also a good idea to have a unit inspected when deciding whether or not to purchase a home to make sure there are no surprises when you move in.